-Farah to make racing return in London 10,000
+If I can't compete it's time to step down - Farah

 |Coverage: Watch live on BBC Red Button, BBC iPlayer and BBC Sport website and app

-Four-time Olympic champion Mo Farah will race for the first time since failing to qualify for the Tokyo Games in Monday's Vitality London 10,000.
+"It doesn't mean I don't love the sport - I do and that's what keeps me going.

+"I see it as something that makes me happy and I enjoy and just do the best that I can.
+I'm excited and I'm looking forward to it."

-The 39-year-old Briton will take on Phil Sesemann, the first male British finisher in the 2021 London Marathon, and Chris Thompson, who won the British Olympic trial last year.
+Farah will take on Phil Sesemann, the first male British finisher in the 2021 London Marathon, and Chris Thompson, who won the British Olympic trial last year, on Monday.

-Farah's bid to qualify for Tokyo 2020 was hampered by a fractured foot.

-He has said he wants to continue to race on road and track.

 Asked in July about what race he imagines will mark the end of his career, Farah said: "I think it will be a marathon, or half marathon, and I'd love one more track event."

-Farah returned to the track in 2020 after three years focused on marathon, but his attempt to defend the 10,000m title he won in Rio five years earlier was short-lived as the qualification time proved beyond him.
+Farah returned to the track in 2020 after three years of focusing on the marathon, but his failure to qualify for Tokyo meant he could not defend the 10,000m title he won at Rio 2016.

 In-form Eilish McColgan could threaten Paula Radcliffe's 19-year-old British and European 10km record in the women's race.